Understand how your remuneration is calculated, what's included and what's exempted.

 2019/20 the exempt rate is $0.68 per business km

 2018/19 the exempt rate is $0.66 per business km

-If an accommodation allowance extends beyond 30 continuous days, a worker must also be maintaining a personal domestic dwelling for their own use in order for the allowance to retain the exemption for:
+If you're paying a worker an accommodation allowance for more than 30 continuous days, the worker must maintain a personal domestic dwelling for their own use in order for the below exempt rate to apply.

 2022/23 the exempt rate is $289.15 per night

 2020/21 the exempt rate is $283.45 per night